Written by Chris Boyle Wednesday, 06 November 2013 00:00

-Ferguson was convicted for his crimes, which sparked a national debate on gun control at the time, and is currently serving a sentence of 315 years and 8 months to life in a New York correctional facility; his earliest possible parole date is in 2309, thus ensuring that he will never hurt another innocent soul again.
+convicted for his crimes, which sparked an aforementioned debate on gun control at the time, and is currently serving a sentence of 315 years and 8 months to life in a New York correctional facility; his earliest possible parole date is in 2309, thus ensuring that he will never hurt another innocent soul again.

-With the 20 year anniversary of that horrific incident fast approaching, Manhasset Hills and filmmaker Charlie Minn is determined to give its victims a voice to a new generation of people with his documentary entitled Long Island Railroad Massacre, lest they forget the tragic lessons offered by the past.
+With the 20-year anniversary of that horrific incident fast approaching, Manhasset Hills filmmaker Charlie Minn is determined to give its victims a voice to a new generation of people with his documentary entitled Long Island Railroad Massacre: 20 Years Later, lest they forget the tragic lessons offered by the past.

 Creating a documentary on the infamous LIRR Massacre was a labor of passion for Minn; he grew up a mere 10 minutes from where the shootings took place, and even lost a Herricks classmate in the incident.